-The glareshield is comprised of two central/shared control panels and two side-specific control panels on each side.
+The glareshield is comprised of one central/shared control panel and three side-specific control panels on each side.

-- 1. Autopilot Mode Control panel (MCP) This is the control panel for all autopilot and auto-throttle functions. - 2.
-MFD Control Panel This panel controls what is displayed on each of the three MFDs. - 3.
-PFD Control Panel
+- 1. Autopilot Mode Control Panel (MCP) This is the control panel for all autopilot and auto-throttle functions. - 2.
+MFD Control Panel